ave-llan/nmusic/api.md

 - direction: number -1 or 1
 - quality: string of 'm', 'M', 'P', 'd', or 'A' OR null if not given
 - size: number, size of the interval, never negative
 - perfectable: boolean (if false, this is an imperfect interval)
+- simpleSize: number in range [1,7]
+- octaves: number of octave changes.
+Will be >= 0.

 | Param | Type | Description |
 | --- | --- | --- |